RStainforth/oca-phd/data/runs/ocarun/oct15/water/README.md

-data/runs/soc/oct15/water
+data/runs/ocarun/oct15/water
 ==========

-SOC files for the water MC laserball data goes in this directory.
+OCARun files for the water MC laserball data goes in this directory.
+OCARun files can be found here once the original SOC files in ${OCA_SNOPLUS_DATA/runs/soc/oct15/water have been converted to OCARun files.

-The SOC files can be downloaded from here: science1.snolab.ca:/users/rstainforth/soc/water/
+See the scripts in the following directory for further information:

-To download these files, run the download_oct15_soc_water.sh script in this directory.
+    1) ${OCA_SNOPLUS_ROOT}/scripts/soc2oca - SOC to OCARun conversion